8 Benefits of Using People Analytics

 How people analytics drives value across the spectrum of the employee lifecycle.

-Bad hires, regrettable attrition, cost overruns, poor productivity — these are just a few of the challenges HR leaders face every day.
+Bad hires, regrettable attrition, cost overruns, poor productivity — these are just a few of the daily challenges HR leaders face—which people analytics can help.
 Deciding how to tackle these issues is not easy: when it comes to human dynamics, things aren’t always what they seem.

 People analytics is the difference between guessing and making fact-based decisions.
 There are many examples in life where we would never leave decisions to chance: will the bridge support the vehicle’s weight or is the accused innocent?

 But instead of analytics, many organizations rely on the kind of one-dimensional workforce metrics that do very little to deliver true insight into the root causes of problems.
 A report on hundreds of employees, for example, only tells you about hundreds of employees—not why people are leaving the organization or why absenteeism is on the rise.

 Why people analytics is crucial

 A volatile and constantly changing business environment has created an urgent need for better people decisions everywhere.
 To be truly successful, you must be able to interrogate your data to determine the root cause of problems, apply appropriate interventions, and anticipate future developments based on hard evidence.
 This process is at the heart of effective people analytics strategies.

 The power of people analytics in everyday decision-making is undeniable: According to DDI, organizations who excel at people analytics are 3.1 times more likely to outperform their peers.

 Many common HR metrics do not provide strategic value to the business.
 Take headcount reports.
 They often fail to help HR articulate what is needed to meet a business goal or need.
 They fail to reveal how staffing shortfalls will impact revenue goals or net promoter scores.